SirHeads/Testing-ideas/Thinkheads.AI_docs/03_phoenix_hypervisor_implementation/04_feature_summaries/02_feature_vllm_summary.md

 ---
 title: 'Feature: vLLM'
-summary: The `vllm` feature automates the installation of the vLLM library, a high-throughput engine for LLM inference, preparing a container to serve large language models efficiently.
+summary: The `vllm` feature automates the complete setup of the vLLM inference engine from a pinned source commit, preparing a container to serve high-throughput large language models.
 document_type: "Feature Summary"
 status: "Approved"
 version: "1.0.0"